A Realtors Guide to Organizing Your Day

 One major factor that contributes to success is organizational skills.
-This post is dedicated to those who feel like time slips through their fingers like quicksilver and days often spin out of control.
-I was that person too until I made the discovery that usually, there are simple solutions to what might only seem like a complex problem.
+This post is dedicated to those who feel like time slips through their fingers like quicksilver, and days often spin out of control.
+I was that person too until I discovered that usually, there are simple solutions to what might only seem like a complex problem.

 It can be surprising to discover that establishing a daily routine can work miracles.
 Preparing for the day ahead imparts feelings of empowerment and control.
 Being organized will do that for you.

 So if the idea of

 - not wasting time looking for your keys every morning,

 - adding more productive time to your day

 appeals to you, check out my ten tips to better organize your day.

 A command center is where you can put your keys, phone, tablet, glasses, purse, outgoing mail, or anything you take with you at the start of the day.
 It should be near the door you routinely use to enter and exit your home.
 Even a small shelf on the wall or a bench can serve as a landing area.